meteor/meteor/source/packages/dynamic-import.md

 ### Using `import()` with dynamic expressions

-If you try to import using any computed expression like so:
+If you try to import using any computed expression, such as:
 ```js
 let path = 'example';
 const module = await import(`/libs/${path}.js`);